-6. The FWS acknowledges that prior to the ransfer of the Transfer Parcel to FWS, the Army informed the FWS that it had completed an ordnance and Explosives Survey/Removal Action covering the entire Annex to determine if exclosives or ordnance (OE) existed on the site.
-The Army represents that no OE was discovered but OE residue was found in Building T405, and was remediated in the fall of 1999.
-The Arm 's Conclusions of the Final UXO Characterization Report of 18 February 1998 states that: "Unl ss 100 percent of the site is searched, it cannot be positively determined with complete accurace that no OE is present on the site.
-However, based upon the results of the surface and sub-surface activities and the results of the Site Stats/Grid Stats Random Selection Program, Sudbury annex, Massachusetts, does not show evidence of being contaminated with OE or OE related raterial and can be excessed without further UXO activities except the 18 earth covered magazines.
-The interiors of these magazines require an inspection prior to being released with the Annex."
-The FWS acknowledges receipt of a copy of the Conclusions of the Army's Final UXO Characterization Report of 16 February 1998.
+- 6. The FWS acknowledges that prior to the ransfer of the Transfer Parcel to FWS, the Army of the Conclusions of the Army's Final UX Characterization Report of 16 February 1998. - informed the FWS that it had completed an Ordnance and Explosives Survey/Removal Action covering the entire Annex to determine if explosives or ordnance (OE) existed on the site.
+The Army represents that no OF was discovered but OF residue was found in Building T405, and was remediated in the fall of 1999.
+The Army's Conclusions of the Final UXO Characterization Report of 18 February 1998 states that: "Unless 100 percent of the site is searched, it cannot be positively determined with complete accuracy that no OE is present on the site.
+However, based upon the results of the surface and sub-surface activities and the results of the Site Stats/Grid Stats Random Selection Program, Sudbury Innex, Massachusetts, does not show evidence of being contaminated with OF or OF related material and can be excessed without further UXO activities except the 18 earth covered magazines.
+The interiors of these magazines require an inspection prior to being released with the Ahnex."
+The FWS acknowledges receipt of a copy a.

-a.
 The FWS acknowledges that the Army has informed it that as of the Date of Transfer, the subsurface soil below the depth of four (4) feet on the Transfer Parcel may contain OE or OE-related material as a result of past Army activities on the Transfer Parcel.
 The FWS covenants on behalf of itself and its successors and assigns that, except as provided herein, no activity or use shall be undertaken on the Transfer Parcel that might disrupt or otherwise negatively impact the subsurface soil below the depth of four (4) feet.
-Such prohibited activities and uses shall include any distrbance of the subsurface soil below the depth of four (4) feet in any manner, including but of limited to construction activities such as filling, drilling, excavation or change of topography.
-The FWS covenants on behalf of itself and its successors and assigns that if it or its successor or assign wants to undertake an activity or use on the Transfer Parcel that will disrup or otherwise negatively impact the subsurface soil below the depth of four (4) feet, including any construction activities involving the disturbance or disruption of the subsurface soil below the depth of four (4) feet, FWS or its T successor or assign shall pay for all costs associated with the clearance or removal of any OE or OE-related material discovered on the Transfer Parcel below the depth of four (4) feet.
-FWS further covenants on behalf of itself and its successors and assigns that it and its successors and assigns shall include in any deed or other conveyance document transferring any interest in any or all of the Transfer farcel a restrictive covenant that identifies the use restriction and conditions set forth in this Subsection C.6.
+Such prohibited activities and uses shall include any disulabance of the subsurface soil below the depth of four (4) feet in any manner, including but not limited to construction activities such as filling, drilling, excavation or change of topography.
+The FWS covenants on behalf of itself and its successors and assigns that if it or its successor or assign wants to undertake an activity or use on the Transfer Parcel that will disrup or otherwise negatively impact the subsurface soil below the depth of four (4) feet, incliding any construction activities involving the disturbance or disruption of the subsurface soil below the depth of four (4) feet, FWS or its 7 successor or assign shall pay for all costs essociated with the clearance or removal of any OE or OE-related material discovered on the Transfer Parcel below the depth of four (4) feet.
+FWS further covenants on behalf of itself and its successors and assigns that it and its successors and assigns shall include in any deed or other conveyance document transferring any interest in any or all of the Transfer Parcel a restrictive covenant that identifies the use restriction and conditions set forth in this Subsection C.6.
 It is the intention of the FWS and the Army that this use restriction shall run with the land comprising the Transfer Parcel.